-UC Riverside's Natural Reserve System Summer Internship 2024
+UC Riverside's Natural Reserve System Summer Experiential Internship

 The mission of the UC Natural Reserve System is to preserve natural and wild places for research and education.
-Most of our visitors are researchers, graduate students, or undergraduates enrolled in field course.
-In order to make the reserves more accessible to undergraduates, the UC Riverside NRS Summer Internship provides inclusive field-based research experiences.
-Inclusivity here refers to a diversity of student identities, backgrounds, career levels, majors, and perspectives.
-We hope to introduce undergraduates to many possible areas of study and careers in natural areas while building a supportive mentoring network.
+Most of our visitors are researchers, graduate students, or undergraduates enrolled in field courses.
+In order to make the reserves more accessible to undergraduates, the UC Riverside NRS Summer Internship provides field-based research experiences.
+We aim to provide students with a variety of experiences in nature that will broaden their horizons.
+Key to this amazing internship is introducing undergraduates to the many possible areas of study and careers that are possible in natural areas while building a supportive mentoring network.

 -